Auto accident chiropractor helping a Murray patient after a crash

 Serving Murray and Nearby Salt Lake Valley Communities

 Our Murray office is convenient for patients from Holladay, Millcreek, Midvale, South Salt Lake, Cottonwood Heights, and nearby neighborhoods who want prompt chiropractic care after a collision.
+We also provide dedicated auto accident chiropractic care for Salt Lake City patients — see that page for location-specific details and directions.
+If you're searching for a chiropractor near you in Murray or anywhere in the Salt Lake Valley, our office is conveniently located and easy to reach from most neighborhoods.

 Book an Auto Injury Evaluation